 An essential part of diabetes control is prevention.
 Patients who receive adequate follow-up are much less likely to develop foot ulcers.

-O Dr Luís is a doctor with over 20 years of clinical experience and specialised training in areas directly related to the complications of diabetes, chronic wounds and metabolic health.
+O Dr Luís is a general practitioner with over 20 years of clinical experience and specialised training in areas directly related to the complications of diabetes, chronic wounds and metabolic health.

 At Multiclínica do Algarve, Dr Luís Aranguren accompanies each patient with scientific rigour, empathy and a focus on lasting results.